githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 In this module you will:

-- Review how to install the GitHub Actions Importer CLI Extension and ensure it's up-to-date and learn about supported CI platforms
+- Review how to install the GitHub Actions Importer CLI Extension, ensure it's up-to-date, and learn about supported CI platforms
-- Comprehend how to execute the audit, forecast, dry-run, and migrate commands and what is not automatically migrated
+- Comprehend how to execute the audit, forecast, dry-run, and migrate commands and learn what is not automatically migrated

 ## Prerequisites: